Car insurance for Convicted Drivers

 What happens to my No Claims Bonus if I have a claim?

 In theory you can lose your entire no claims bonus.
-However, most of the policies we offer include some level of protection to your no claims bonus, be it Step Back Bonus Protection or Bonus Protection.
+However, most of the policies we recommend include some level of protection to your no claims bonus.
+That can be either Step Back Bonus Protection, where part of your bonus is ‘stepped back’ for example from 5 years back to 3 years, or a higher level of Bonus Protection.

 What is Step Back Bonus Protection?